Who is issued a J.League license ?

 A company asks the local government, “Our requirements for our own company building are as follows, so please construct a company building for us based on these requirements.” and “To increase revenue, a suitable company building is an absolute necessity.”

-The local government explaines, “If this continues, that company won’t be able to operate.
-Even with only two days of operation per month, the economic ripple effect is significant.”
+The local government explains, “If this continues, that company won’t be able to operate.
+Even with only two days of operation per month, but the economic ripple effect is significant.”
 And they construct a dedicated company building for that private company.

 Of course, there are rent reduction measures, limiting the rent to a few percent of sales.